1. Hardware configuration

 I chose the Motorola’s MC6802 as the CPU for this computer because I had machine language development experience with this CPU in 1980 and the ease of making DMA circuits.
 The MC6802 has the same instructions as the popular MC6800, but in the halt state, the address bus does not go to high impedance and remains outputting the next executable address.
 This is inconvenient for normal DMA circuit design, but it is suitable for displaying the running address on LEDs.

 The memory devices are one 16 k bit SRAM (HM6116LP-3) and one 64 k bit SRAM (6264A-10L).
-The total memory capacty is 10 k byte.
+The total memory capacity is 10 k byte.
 Both devices are backuped by 3.6 V, 70 mA h NiMH battery.
 The battery has a trickle charge.
 The 2 k byte area by HM6116 including system vector addresses has a write mask switch.
 The interpreter is installed to this area.
 Making the write protect switch writable and then you will input the program.
 Then making the write protect switch write-disable and then you will run the program.
 This way, the program will not break if it runs out of control.
+A photo of the main board is shown below.

 4. Panel switches and LEDs